TylerWest99/gvsu_assessment/readme.txt

 Hello this is a automated gvsu self assessment program.
-It will answer no to all questions on your behald please use this tool responsibly.
+It will answer the survey the same as when you last took it except for it may change the box about if you are going into campus or not that day depending on which script you use.

-Do not lie only run these scripts if they apply to you.
+Setup

-To install first go online and install NodeJs
+To start download nodejs from online and also download the selenium webdriver both are required.

-Then
+Once they are both installed on your computer you can make an executable script (bash for Mac) (Bat for Windows) that will move into that directory and launch the script.

-On Windows run the setupScript once, then you are all set
+The scripts default to requiring you to input your GV password and GV username but you can edit the scripts to use your password and username.

-On Mac make you must first chmod 777 in the terminal on permissions.sh and then run that script then just run either yesCampus.command or noCampus.command depending non if you are going into campus that day or not
+To do this open one or both of the files and change the GV password and GV username variables and place your specific credientials in between the "" for bot.

-if on either platform you want to skip the input of a GV username and password open both of the .js files in notepad, these files are saved in the folder for your operating system and on the lines starting with GV username and GV password put your username and password in between the parenthesis
+Then if you are on Windows you can use windows automated sheduler to schedule the Bat file to run whenever you want it to.